Ambitious or power hungry? Was empress Wu Zetian -- China's only female ruler -- truly as evil as the history books say?

 Histories written at the time report that the newly-minted empress had the feet and hands of the other two women cut off, and their bodies stuffed into vats of wine where they were left to drown.

 Keep in mind that Wu was doing this at a time when a female ruler of China was virtually unthinkable.
-In his book on Empress Wu, scholar N. Henry Rothschild wrote that “…a woman in a position of paramount power was an abomination, an aberration of natural and human order.”
+In his book Wu Zhao: China’s Only Female Emperor, scholar N. Henry Rothschild wrote that “…a woman in a position of paramount power was an abomination, an aberration of natural and human order.”

 In light of this, Wu made enemies of historians and other government officials (even the great Chinese poet Luo Binwang criticized her), with many of these men seeking to discredit her through rumors of cruelty.